asmodeus812/elearning/java-se-study/java-11/0-language-and-features.md

 # Release

 Java 9 (Released in September 2017).
-This language release adds many improvements to the libraries and APIs but does not introduce any new significant changes to the base language itself unlike future iterations which do, like java 10 or 11.
+This language release adds many improvements to the libraries and `APIs` but does not introduce any new significant changes to the base language itself unlike future iterations which do, like java 10 or 11.
+Java 10 Released in March 2018, and Java 11 Released September 2018, are more incremental changes and improvements to the Java 9 release.
+Below are presented the most notable features from each release between java 9 and 11

 ## General